 The Power of Artificial Intelligence and Automation

-Technology is transforming the furniture sector, with a growing number of furniture companies using emerging technologies to improve the manufacturing and design of their products.
-The retail side of the business is also waking up to the power of technology in ensuring a seamless customer experience.
+Technology is transforming the retail sector, with a growing number of businesses waking up to the power of technology to ensure a seamless customer experience.
 Artificial intelligence is increasingly being used to automate scheduling, dispatch and routing operations, optimizing the fulfillment process up to the moment the customer receives the delivery.

 Automation not only saves staff spending hours on logistical planning but also ensures optimized routes for dispatchers are selected rather than leaving the decision to individual drivers.